fiscal sponsorship

 KEY CREW

-Savannah Galore is a filmmaker from New Orleans, LA.
-Her experience during Hurricane Katrina has compelled her to tell stories about destruction, erasure, and transcendence in the wake of it.
-Inspired by Screwball comedies, genre films, and the debauchery of her home city, Savannah explores the humor and humanity in destruction and transformation via outlandish worlds and fantasy.
+Savannah is a filmmaker from New Orleans, LA.
+Her experience during Hurricane Katrina has compelled her to tell stories about destruction, erasure, and transcendence in the wake of collapsed social contracts.
+But inspired by Screwball comedies, genre films, and the debauchery of her home city, she explores the humor and humanity in how those left behind pick up the pieces.

 Samantha Lori Glass - Producer